kantisonnathi/planIt/README.md

 ```
 </li>
 <li>
-CLick enter - this creates a local copy of the code.
+Click enter - this creates a local copy of the code.
 </li>
 <li>
 Since you now have the code on your device, you can run it by entering the command